greylocklabs/await-result/README.md

 ### Get error and return value

-You'll usually just call the function with only one argument - the Promise:
+You'll usually just call the function with only one argument - the function that returns a Promise:

 ```js
 const [ err, data ] = await result(func());